One More Time (2015 film)

-One More Time is a 2015 drama film written and directed by Robert Edwards.
-The film stars Christopher Walken, Amber Heard, Kelli Garner, Hamish Linklater, Ann Magnuson and Oliver Platt.
+One More Time (originally When I Live My Life Over Again) is a 2015 American drama film written and directed by Robert Edwards.
+The film stars Christopher Walken and Amber Heard, and features performances from Kelli Garner, Hamish Linklater, Ann Magnuson, Gavin McInnes, and Oliver Platt.
 The film was released on April 8, 2016, by Starz Digital.

 Plot

-Jude (Amber Heard) is a young, struggling singer-songwriter who leaves New York City to visit her father Paul (Christopher Walken), an old crooner trying to make a musical comeback, and their dysfunctional family in the Hamptons.
+Jude is a 31-year-old, struggling singer-songwriter who leaves New York City to visit her father Paul, an old crooner trying to make a musical comeback, and their dysfunctional family in The Hamptons.